nikirill/personalpage/content/post/greencard.md

 #tags = ["green card", "EB-1A", "I-140", "I-485"]
 tags = []

-summary = "My complete approved EB-1A I-140 and I-485 petition and the corresponding LaTeX templates."
+summary = "My complete EB-1A I-140 and I-485 petition and the corresponding LaTeX templates"

 +++